presenta-software/doc-presenta-lib/docs/overview/README.md

 - Controllers (router controllers or global functions)

 To learn more about extending **PRESENTA Lib**, jump to the [Extend](/extend) section, otherwise follow the [Guide](/guide) to start using the library.

+## Inspiration

+We stand all on the giant' shoulders, **PRESENTA Lib** is no exeption.

+Credits are due where is due.
+The library design has been inspired by numerous other open-source projects.

+The idea of having a serializable object as a single point of truth as a mean to foster further developments and integrations comes from the Vega project.

+The idea of having a solid and expressive plugin system comes from ...